Winter Backpacking – A fourth season delight

 The basic components that I find useful for head gear are:

-2. A lightweight, but not silkweight, balaclava is a very versatile layer that may act as neck gaiter, cover a good portion of the face or even a light hat in warmer conditions.
+- A lightweight but not silk weight, balaclava is a very versatile layer that may act as a neck gaiter, cover a good portion of the face, or even a light hat in warmer conditions.

-4. A hooded down or synthetic coat will added some needed warmth as well for the head.
+- A hooded-down or synthetic coat will add some needed warmth as well for the head.

 Sun protection is a must.
 Sunscreen should be worn even in winter.
 In sunny and warmer conditions, a wide-brimmed hat or a ballcap works well, too.
 Pair with sunglasses.

-Depending on the shoe type, one type of sock system may be better than another.
-For trail runners, I find a thin merino wool sock to work well.
-With my ski touring boots, a ragg wool sock with a liner works well.
+Depending on the shoe type, one sock system type may be better.
+I find a thin merino wool sock to work well for trail runners.
+A ragg wool sock with a liner works well with my ski touring boots.
 Sometimes worn with a VBL.

 The basic layers that work well are: